MicrosoftDocs/security/security-docs/zero-trust/deploy/identity.md

 #### Enable Microsoft Defender for Endpoint

-Microsoft Defender for Endpoint allows you to attest to the health of Windows machines and determine whether they are undergoing a compromise.
+Microsoft Defender for Endpoint allows you to attest to the health of Windows machines and determine whether they're undergoing a compromise.
 You can then feed that information into mitigating risk at runtime.
 Whereas Domain Join gives you a sense of control, Defender for Endpoint allows you to react to a malware attack at near real time by detecting patterns where multiple user devices are hitting untrustworthy sites, and to react by raising their device/user risk at runtime.

 Take this step: